Azure/reddog-code/docs/local-dev.md

 ## Overview

 One of the nice things about Dapr is the ability to make the transition from executing against different backing services without ever having to change a line of code.
 This is especially important if you would like to run completely locally without any reliance on cloud-based services.
 You will notice in the `/manifests/branch/local` location that a number of dapr configs have been provided.
-These dapr configs will allow you to run each of the dapr-ized services in a "local" manner without relying on any cloud-based services.
+These dapr configs will allow you to run each of the dapr-ized services in a local manner relying on local storage, local Redis and a local secret store.

 With that said, there are a few short steps you will need to perform in order to set up your local development environment.
 The instructions below will guide you through setting up a GitHub Codespace and subsequently running one of the Reddog dapr services.